The Call for Papers is Closed

-The American Association for the History of Medicine (AAHM) invites abstracts for papers in any area of medical history for its 89th annual meeting, to be held in Minneapolis, Minnesota, 28 April to 1 May 2016.
-The AAHM welcomes papers on the history of health and healing; the history of medical ideas, practices, and institutions; and the history of illness, disease, or public health.
+The American Association for the History of Medicine (AAHM) invites abstracts for papers in any area of medical history for its 91st annual meeting, to be held in Los Angeles, California, May 10-13, 2018.
+The AAHM welcomes papers on the history of health and healing, broadly defined; including the history of medical ideas, practices, or institutions; and the history of illness, disease, or public health.
 Submissions pertaining to all eras and regions of the world are welcome.
-Papers and panels that expand the horizons of medical history and engage related fields are particularly encouraged.
-In addition to single-paper proposals, the Program Committee, led by Co-Chairs Sarah Tracy <firstname.lastname@example.org> and Scott Podolsky <email@example.com>, encourages proposals for creatively structured panels and for luncheon workshops.
-Please contact one or both of the Program Committee Co-chairs if you are planning a panel or workshop.
-The Program Committee will judge individual papers in each of these venues on their own merits.
+The Program Committee, led by co-chairs Peter Kernahan (firstname.lastname@example.org) and Patricia D’Antonio (email@example.com), particularly encourage papers and panels that expand the horizons of medical history and engage related fields.

 - Provide an overview of the problem or story that your paper addresses; include the major actors and interests involved as well as the specific dates or historical time frame of your paper.
 BIG PICTURE.